openjdk/jfx/tests/manual/monkey/README.md

 having them fight over the preferences, one can redefine the `user.home` system property, `-Duser.home=<DIR>`.

-To disable loading and saving, specify `-Ddisable.settings=true` VM agrument.
+To disable loading and saving, specify `-Ddisable.settings=true` VM argument.